Saakshik15/DSA/Striver A2Z DSA/README.md

-#DSA by Striver
+# DSA by Striver

 contains all the problems and solutions to the problems with approaches to solve the problems.
-This sheet can be used as revision sheet or also can be used to learn DSA algorithms.
+This sheet can be used as revision sheet or also can be used to learn DSA concepts.

 Contains :